jacques/docs.npmjs.com/content/enterprise/using-it.md

 part of the Node culture.
-However, splitting internal applications and private code up into small modules has been inconvenient, requiring git dependencies or other workarounds to avoid publishing sensitive code to the public registry. npmE makes private modules a first-class citizen.
+However, splitting internal applications and private code up into small modules has been inconvenient, requiring git dependencies or other workarounds to avoid publishing sensitive code to the public registry. npm On-Site makes private modules a first-class citizen.

 ## Get the latest npm client

-npm Enterprise requires a 2.x version of the npm client.
+npm On-Site requires a 2.x+ version of the npm client.
 You can get this by running

 ```sh